tomcritchlow/tomcritchlow.github.io/_posts/2018-06-08-pdf-aesthetic.md

 [YOUTH MODE (4).pdf](http://khole.net/dl?v=4) - a research report from K-hole that sparked the entire Normcore culture.
 Masterfully presented.

 [PW5.pdf](https://www.dropbox.com/s/8wkjjw6hxiktq6t/PW5.pdf?dl=0) - Library of the Printed Web volume 5 from Paul Soulellis.
 The wonderful project that explores and considers the digital/print divide.

+Drop me your all time favorite PDFs in the comments.